 Many of the default settings in Google often result in a lot of wasted spend.
 One of these is when you set up your account.
 Most often Google will have two additional categories under networks when you choose a search campaign.
 These are Google Partners and Display.

 You might show up on gaming sites, local news stations, weather-related sites, and Hollywood news sites.
 The options can be endless.
 It means you’re trying to get their attention when they’re on a page for another reason.

 If you want to try it, then create a new campaign that is strictly display.
-Then create ads that are more effective at attracting people’s attention.
+Then create responsive ads that are more effective at attracting people’s attention.

-8 Running Display Campaigns on Mobile Apps
+3 Running Display Campaigns on Mobile Apps

 If you separate out the display campaign and begin running it, you’ll likely see a lot of clicks and impressions right away.

 People seem to endlessly click on ads as they are playing a game, most likely by accident.
 Chances are your prospect isn’t on many of these apps and if they are, won’t stop what they’re doing to check out your website.